balachandarkaliappan/Instacart_Market_Basket_Analysis-Python/README.md

 ## Description of folder contents are as follows:

-01 Project Management: Contains the project brief and related documentation.
-02 Data: Includes two subfolders: (Data not uploaded to GitHub due to size limitations.)
+01 Project Management: Contains the project brief and related documentation. \n 02 Data: Includes two subfolders: (Data not uploaded to GitHub due to size limitations.)
 'Original Data': Original datasets.
 'Prepared Data': Cleaned data ready for analysis.